The Four Polarizations of the $W$ at High Energies: Polarized Propagators and Power Counting

-Expressing $\Theta_{\mu\nu}$, and hence the sum of transverse polarization vectors, in this manner in the $R_\xi$ gauge is notable as the Lorentz structure in Eq.~\eqref{Theta_matrix} is manifest in gauge boson propagators in \textit{axial} gauges.
-In axial gauges, unphysical degrees of freedom are removed from the theory by introducing a reference axis $n^\mu_{\rm axial}$ (via gauge-fixing terms) that projects out (unphysical) components of gauge fields.
-Common choices for the gauge-fixing \textit{vector} $n^\mu_{\rm axial}$ in axial gauges include those in Eq.~\eqref{eq:ref_vector_def}~\cite{Capper:1981rd,Leibbrandt:1994wj}.
+Expressing $\Theta_{\mu\nu}$, and hence the sum of transverse polarization vectors, in this manner in the $R_\xi$ gauge is notable as the Lorentz structure of Eq.~\eqref{Theta_matrix} is manifest in gauge boson propagators in \textit{axial} gauges.
+In axial gauges, unphysical dof are removed from the theory by introducing a reference axis $n^\mu_{\rm axial}$ and imposing the gauge-fixing condition $(n^\mu A_\mu)=0$ on physical gauge states.
+In well-known applications of the axial gauge in QCD~\cite{Sterman:1978bi,Libby:1978bx,Kunszt:1987tk,Sterman:1995fz}, the structure of Eq.~\eqref{Theta_matrix} makes mass-over-energy power counting manifest.

-In well-known applications of the axial gauge in quantum chromodynamics (QCD), the structure of Eq.~\eqref{Theta_matrix} makes mass-over-energy power counting manifest~\cite{Sterman:1978bi,Libby:1978bx,Kunszt:1987tk,Sterman:1995fz}.
-In other instances, it leads to softer gauge cancellations among diagrams~\cite{Nagy:2007ty,Nagy:2014mqa,Hagiwara:2020tbx,Chen:2022gxv}.
-Similar decompositions have been used in covariant gauges, but in the context of gluon propagation~\cite{Beenakker:1993yr} and structure functions~\cite{Aivazis:1993kh}, not in the context of polarization interference.
+In axial gauges, common choices for the gauge-fixing \textit{vector} $n^\mu_{\rm axial}$ include those in Eq.~\eqref{eq:ref_vector_def}~\cite{Capper:1981rd,Leibbrandt:1994wj}.
+Taking $n^\mu_{\rm LL}=(1,-\hat{q})$ is sometimes called the ``parton shower gauge,'' and leads to softer gauge cancellations among diagrams~\cite{Nagy:2007ty,Nagy:2014mqa,Hagiwara:2020tbx,Chen:2022gxv}.
+In general, the reference vectors in Eq.~\eqref{eq:ref_vector_def} do not respect Lorentz transformations, i.e., they are not Lorentz covariant.
+However, when using $n^\mu_{\rm LL}=(1,-\hat{q})$, rotational invariance is respected when $n^\mu_{\rm LL}$ is contracted with Lorentz-covariant vectors, e.g., currents and momenta~\cite{Hagiwara:2020tbx, Chen:2022gxv}.